act-lilly/aws-bedrock-chatbot-with-anthropic-claude-models-llm-inference/README.md

 # Settings - options
 While running the app, you can do the following:
 - Change the selected model
+- Choose streaming (real time) or non-streaming (wait for it, get it all at once) mode for the model responses
 - Set custom model paramters:
     - Temperature
     - Top K